People with kidney failure need dialysis or a kidney transplant to stay alive. Together, the two treatments are known as kidney replacement therapy.

 The three types of vascular access are:

 - fistula – joins one of your arteries to a vein.
 The vein enlarges and is known as the fistula.
-It is usually in your lower or upper arm and occasionally in your leg
+It is usually in your lower or upper arm.
+A fistula generally needs six to eight weeks to develop after surgery before it can have needles put into it

-- graft – uses of a piece of tubing attached between one of your arteries and a vein
+- graft – uses a piece of tubing attached between one of your arteries and a vein, and again cannot have needles put into it until a few weeks after the surgery

 - catheter – usually a temporary tube put into a large vein until a fistula or graft is ready to use.
 Catheters can be used immediately.